-North Korea has launched nine missile tests so far in 2017.
+North Korea has conducted 14 ballistic missile tests so far in 2017.

 Here's what to know about each of the tests that have already occurred this year.

 In February, North Korea successfully tested a land-based KN-15 missile, a new solid-fuel intermediate-range missile, which traveled 310 miles into the Sea of Japan.

 Gen. John Hyten, the commander of U.S. Strategic Command, told a congressional panel in early April that the February launch marked a significant advancement for North Korea because it was its first successful solid-fueled missile fired from a mobile launcher.

 Mobile-launched missiles are harder to track and can be fired at short notice.